Skip to main content

 Optional.
 Number of results to return, from 1 to 100.
 Defaults to 5.
 Values outside the range are clamped.

 Optional.
-Controls the speed-vs-richness tradeoff.
+Controls the speed-versus-richness tradeoff.
 Defaults to lite.

 • lite: titles, URLs, and snippets.
 Lowest latency, best for broad discovery.